tito-pereira/42_philosophers/README.md

 This is 42's version of the classical "Dining Philosophers" problem, regularly used in CS to teach about multithreading and it's common problems and good coding practices.
-Like every other 42 project, it had several with several goals in mind:
+Like every other 42 project, it had several goals in mind:
-- continued practice of basic syntax, logic, data types and structs;
+- continued practice of basic C syntax, logic, data types and structs;
-- familiarity with C language and Makefile;
+- familiarity with Makefile and compilers;
 - practice the use and manipulation of several threads;
 - practice the use of mutexes;
 - solving data races, circular dependencies and similar issues;